jecki/DHParser/documentation_src/index.rst

 Welcome to DHParser's documentation!
 ====================================

-DHParser is a parser generator and domain specific language construction kit, designed for but not restricted to Digital Humanities applications.
+DHParser is a "full-stack" parser generator and domain specific language construction framework, designed for but not restricted to Digital Humanities applications.

 DHParser offers: